Koi Nation: Tribal recognition

 The Koi became a recognized tribe in 1916, the year the federal government bought 140 acres, known as Purvis Flats, near the town of Clearlake in Lake County, and designated it as the Lower Lake Rancheria.
 An official of the Bureau of Indian Affairs described it as "a rock pile," and it remained uninhabited until a handful of Indians took up residence there in the 1940s.
-Seven tribal families lived on the rancheria in 1950.

 Records on file at the National Archives regional center in San Bruno show that in 1953, when Lake County expressed interest in acquiring the land for an airport, the only two Indians living on Purvis Flats were a couple, Harry Johnson and his wife, Isabella.
 A special Act of Congress in 1956 gave 99 acres to the county for the airport, and the remaining 41 acres, occupied by the Johnsons, became their private property, a "gift" from the government.

 The tribe was terminated on March 28, 1956 by two laws, Public Law 443 [H. R. 585] 70 Stat.
 58 and Public Law 751 [H. R. 11163] 70 Stat.
 595. Indian Health program records similarly show termination as of that date, with no tribal members eligible for services.
 The termination was part of the Indian termination policy of the mid-1940s to mid-1960s, and specifically part of a set of Congressional acts that targeted 51 Rancherias in California.

 The tribal position was that though they were landless, they had not been officially terminated.
 After years of attempting to have their status reaffirmed, the Bureau of Indian Affairs, "citing oversights in official records", again recognized the tribe on December 29, 2000.
 At the time, the tribe consisted of 53 members, mostly children.

 In California, tribes with gaming operations pay into a fund which distributes payments to federally recognized tribes which operate fewer than 350 gaming devices.
 Payments started in 2001, and through June 30, 2021, the Koi Nation had received $21.39 million.

 In July 2023, the Koi Nation sued the city of Clearlake, seeking to delay the city's development of a sports complex on 25 acres of land.
 The tribe argued that a full CEQA environmental review was required, instead of a mitigated negative declaration by the city.

 Government

-The Lower Lake Rancheria is headquartered in Santa Rosa, California.
-In 1961, the tribe organized under the Articles of Association.
 In 1994, a new tribal government apparently was formed to make a claim for Pearce Field, a small airport which Lake County closed that year.
 In June 2008, a new Constitution was ratified, replacing the Articles of Association.

 The tribe is governed by a democratically elected five-person community council.